s-kostyaev/ivy-erlang-complete/README.md

 `edts` need for project configuration for every project you work with.
 Every day I work with many erlang projects.
 And I don't like configuration process at all.
-So this package no need it - it work out of the box (if you use hooks from advanced setup).
+So this package no need it - it work out of the box.
 Also I don't use `edts` sufficient time so please add your comparison here.

 ## Contributing